 Vlad-Dan Perianu participated in a group exhibition organised by the Association of the Religious Fine Arts Branch, with three works that studied the volume-colour-kineticism relationship.
 The Phoenix Bird also integrates a mechanomorphic component, which helps develop the sculpture’s kineticism.

 The main topic of the round table organised at the URBAN INSIGHTS exhibition was the collaborative thinking.
 It incited discussions about creating a hub for the collaborative development of an artistic environment.

-Open at Gallery 15 Design – Hanul cu Tei, in the period 20-31 August 2021, URBAN INSIGHTS brings together three different perspectives on the City approaching artistic research from a multi-directional perspective.
+Open at Galeria 15 Design – Hanul cu Tei, in the period 20-31 August 2021, URBAN INSIGHTS brings together three different perspectives on the City approaching artistic research from a multi-directional perspective.